Being police chief powered Val Demings’s political rise but could complicate her hopes of becoming Biden’s running mate

 She married Jerry Demings, another ascendant black officer in the police department.
 He was appointed chief in 1998 and now serves as Orange County mayor.
 At one point, husband and wife ran neighboring law enforcement agencies.

-Those close to Demings described her as a charismatic but private woman of deep faith, who sang on the choir at St. Mark AME Zion church, but occasionally slipped out of service to respond to crime scenes, emerging from her department-issued Chevy Tahoe in her Sunday best.
+Those close to Demings described her as a charismatic but private woman of deep faith, who sang in the choir at St. Mark AME Zion church but occasionally slipped out of services to respond to crime scenes, emerging from her department-issued Chevy Tahoe in her Sunday best.

 As a chief with a social work background, she leaned heavily on community policing and insisted Orlando couldn’t arrest its way out of deeply ingrained social problems.